junxit/us-congress-bills-111/metadata.md

 - 2009-02-26 — Referred to House Foreign Affairs
 - 2009-02-26 — Referred to House Transportation and Infrastructure
 - 2009-02-26 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committee on Foreign Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2009-02-27 — Referred to the Subcommittee on Coast Guard and Maritime Transportation.
+- 2010-01-27 — Committee Consideration and Mark-up Session Held.
+- 2010-01-27 — Ordered to be Reported (Amended) by Voice Vote.
+- 2010-01-27 — Subcommittee on Coast Guard and Maritime Transportation Discharged.
+- 2010-04-13 — Committee on Foreign Affairs discharged.
+- 2010-04-13 — Committee on Foreign Affairs discharged.
+- 2010-04-13 — Placed on the House Calendar, Calendar No. 183.
+- 2010-04-13 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+111-460, Part I.
+- 2010-04-13 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+111-460, Part I.